rackerlabs/technical-blog/_posts/2020-1-2-new-features-in-oracle-version-18c.md

 ### SQL cancelling

-Oracle v18C introduces a new command that database administrators (DBAs) can use to cancel blocking, or overly expensive, statements without needing to kill the original session.
-In earlier releases, DBAs use the `alter session kill` command to terminate the session.
-The new `alter system cancel` SQL command cancels an SQL statement in a session, providing an alternative to killing a rogue session in the Oracle Database v18c.
+Oracle Database 18c introduces a new command that database administrators (DBAs) can use to cancel blocking, or overly expensive, statements without needing to kill the original session.
+In earlier releases, DBAs used the `alter session kill` command to terminate the session.
+The new `alter system cancel` SQL command cancels an SQL statement in a session, providing an alternative to killing a rogue session in the Oracle Database 18c.

 Use the following syntax for the `alter system cancel` SQL statement: